cycloptux/GiselleBot-Documentation/docs/source/game_integrations/mahjongsoul.rst

 ``--filter (first word) [second word] [...]``
 """""""""""""""""""""""""""""""""""""""""""""

 Adds a **whitelist** filter to the feed.
-In this example, if the status quote contains ``first word`` and/or (see below) ``second word``, the submission will be sent to the webhook, otherwise it will ignored.
+In this example, if the status quote contains ``first word`` and/or (see below) ``second word``, the submission will be sent to the webhook, otherwise it will be ignored.
 You can set one or more words, case-insensitive.
 This is especially effective if you are using the provided hashtags to filter specific events of interest.

 You can also set "composite words" (two or more words as a single filter) by quoting them: ``"foo bar" test`` will count as 2 filter elements: ``foo bar`` and ``test``.